Use your head. Use a helmet.

 Dr. Megan Gruesser is a board-certified pediatrician at Community Physician Network.

-Spring sports season upon us, and there has already been talk about concussions and the importance of wearing helmets.
+Spring sports season is upon us, and there has already been talk about concussions and the importance of wearing helmets.
 But helmets aren't just for athletes.

 A study published in the journal Pediatrics found that there were over 9,000 emergency department visits for tricycle related accidents alone in 2012 and 2013.
 The most common body part injured was the head.